Mexican Independence Day is celebrated each year on Sept. 16

 The festivities on Mexican Independence Day traditionally begin Sept.
 15. Although Mexico City is the site of the largest celebrations, other towns, cities and villages across Mexico unite in remembrance of the struggles against the Spanish.
 Flags fly, and Mexicans participate in parades, bull fights and other cultural traditions.
 At 11 p.m., crowds observe a moment of silence to remember Hidalgo's pride and sacrifice, and the president rings the same bell Hidalgo rang to call his followers to fight before reciting the Grito de Delores, the rallying cry that came to define Mexicans' struggle for independence.

 Although Mexican Independence Day is cause for celebration among the Mexican people, it is important to remember that life is hard for many Mexican families.
 With a population of more than 112 million, 40 percent of whom live below the poverty line, not every Mexican family has reason to celebrate.
-ChildFund has worked in Mexico since 1955 and continues to bring hope to Mexican children in need and their families.
+ChildFund has worked in Mexico since 1955 and continues to bring hope to Mexican children and their families suffering from the effects of poverty.

 As Mexican Independence Day approaches, please consider sponsoring a child in Mexico.
 For just $28 per month, you can help us ensure that a child has access to the food, health care and educational opportunities he or she so desperately needs.
 Alternatively, our monthly giving programs allow you to make a difference in the lives of children in countries where the need is greatest.